webix-hub/docs/data/desktop/calendar.md

 ##Month and Year Types

-You can specify the modes in which only months or only years will be displayed in the Calendar:
+You can specify the modes in which Calendar will display either only months or only years:

 <img src="desktop/month_year_calendar.png">